SAP/spartacus-docs/_pages/dev/backend_communication/loading-scopes.md

 In this example, the `details` scope is reloaded when `MyEvent` is emitted.

-## Support Scopes for ProductSearch Endpoint
+## Configuring Scopes in the ProductSearch Endpoint

 With the release of composable storefront 2211.28, it is possible to configure the `productSearch` endpoint to use scopes.
 Note that this functionality does not support [Merging Scopes](#merging-scopes) or [Scope Inclusions](#scope-inclusions).